yashkarle/TheCodeBusters/README.md

 ----------------------------------------------------------------------------------------
 Assignment 2 - Simple Version Control

-Language of Implementation -
+Language of Implementation - C

-Environment used -
+Environment used - gcc on Linux

-Usage -
+Usage - Compile the .c file using gcc
+        Then use ./a.out filename for commit
+        and ./a.out N for displaying Nth version

 ----------------------------------------------------------------------------------------
 Assignment 3 - Duplicate Files on a hard drive